 Gatwick Express, Southern and Thameslink run frequent train services between Gatwick and London with each of these operators running trains at least every 15 minutes during the day, and hourly at night.

 Both Gatwick Express and Southern have departures from Victoria station to Gatwick Airport, which is a 30-minute journey with Gatwick Express and 35 minutes with Southern Railway.
-Thameslink trains run to London Bridge railway station and many trains continuing through the city and onward to Cambridge, Luton and Peterborough with Central London stops at City Thameslink, Farringdon and London St Pancras.
+Thameslink trains run to London Bridge railway station and many trains continue through the city and onward to Cambridge, Luton and Peterborough with Central London stops at City Thameslink, Farringdon and London St Pancras.

 Gatwick Express is the fastest option as it is an express service while Southern and Thameslink are considerably cheaper but they are slower as they stop at other stations en route to central London.
 You can pay using an Oyster card or contactless payment card (and this is cheaper than buying a ticket) and both Southern and Thameslink train services are around half the price of the Gatwick Express service.